Tarrant County College District Student Loans

 Once you qualify for financial aid, you will receive a notification with your award amount and type.
 You will then have to accept your award, provide any additional documentation and sign any required legal documents, including a Master Promissory Note (MPN).
 The MPN enters you into a legal contract wherein you agree to repay your student loans, if you are borrowing money from the federal government, and details your responsibilities and rights as a borrower.
 Funds can then be disbursed to TCC to pay for your tuition and fees at least twice a year.

-Tarrant County College District partners with Higher One, a higher education financial company, in order to disburse financial aid funding.
-You will receive a bright green envelope in the mail via the U.S. Postal Service with a TCC Choice Card that grants you access to these funds.
-After tuition and fees are paid directly to the school, any remaining funds will be disbursed to you via your TCC Choice Card.
+Tarrant County College District has a third party disburse financial aid funding refunds.
+After tuition and fees are paid directly to the school, any remaining funds will be disbursed to you your card.
 You have the option to receive your funds as a deposit into your Higher One or other personal checking account or by a check that will be mailed to you.
 These funds can then be used to pay for your books, supplies, room and board, transportation, and other educational-related expenses.